liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 > [!NOTE]
 > This feature is currently in public preview, and subject to change.

-After the migration has completed, the flow owner must sign in to Power Automate to turn on the migrated flows.
+After the migration is complete, the flow owner must sign in to Power Automate to turn on the migrated flows.

 1. Sign in to Power Automate.
 2. Navigate to **Solutions**, choose the latest one matching "Solution" in migration report.